MaxNMiller/portfolio/content/projects/shader2.md

 A shader that procedurally distorts meshes based on audio volume and frequency data.

-## Technical details:
+## Technical features:

-- Created using HLSL in Unity's shader graph system
+- Developed custom HLSL shaders that respond to real-time audio input
-- Implemented real-time audio analysis to drive visual effects
+- Created a system to analyze audio frequency bands and translate them to visual effects
-- Developed custom vertex displacement algorithms for various glitch effects
+- Implemented vertex displacement techniques for organic distortion effects
-- Optimized for performance in VR applications
+- Optimized for real-time performance in Unity

-The shader creates dynamic visual distortions that react to music and sound effects, enhancing immersion in interactive experiences.
+This project bridges audio and visual domains, creating dynamic and responsive visual experiences driven by sound.